zimindkp/highestprofit/README.md

 ## Verification
 Check and make sure your solution produces three answers as printed output.
 And a file called data2.json is produced.

+## Design

+The main script run is highest_profit.py, included in this repository.
+I used the pandas library as I am familiar with it and suitable for the data analysis and manipulation required.
+I also use the json and numpy libraries for generating the JSON file and validating numerical data respectively.
+Since there are a number of dependencies, I packaged the whole program including the libraries needed into a standalone executable using [Pyinstaller.]((https://pyinstaller.readthedocs.io/en/stable/).

+I did my testing on a Windows machine and have included a run.bat script, as well as some output from my testing to show the results (testrun.log).
+The instructions above and run.bat script should guide you to the working directory and location of the packaged solution to run with no issues.

+If you have Python 3.6+ installed, you are welcome to run the highest_profit.py on your machine for further testing.
+The script successfully outputs the number of rows, then purges any rows with non-numerical values for "profit".
+It then converts the remaining rows with profit values to a signed datatype, then writes it to the json file in the same working directory.
+Lastly, the remaining data is sorted by profits in ascending order, and the top 20 highest profits are displayed.